 Seán Carey PhD studied social science as both an undergraduate and postgraduate at the University of Newcastle upon Tyne.
 He started taking lessons in the Alexander Technique as part of his rehabilitation and recovery from a motorcycle accident in which his right leg and foot were badly broken.
 He became so fascinated with the process that he went on to train as a teacher qualifying in 1986 at Alexander Teaching Associates (ATA).

-Before, while and after training Seán also had lessons from a number of teachers taught by FM Alexander, including Marjory Barlow, Walter Carrington, Sidney Holland and Peggy Williams.
+Before, while and after training Seán had lessons from a number of teachers taught by FM Alexander, including Marjory Barlow, Walter Carrington, Sidney Holland and Peggy Williams.
 He has worked on five STAT-approved teacher training courses.
-He has published five other books on the Technique and written about the Technique for Athletics Weekly, Talkback and The Irish Times.
+He has also published six books on the Technique and written about it for Athletics Weekly, Talkback and The Irish Times.